How adversarial attacks can disrupt seemingly stable accurate classifiers: Proofs of results for the general model in Section

-which contains the correctly classified points which are distance $t$ to $\delta$ from the decision boundary.
-Since these two sets are disjoint, we therefore have
+which contains the correctly classified points which are in a small strip close to, but separated from, the decision boundary.
+Since these two sets are disjoint and between them contain all of the points which are susceptible to a perturbation of size $\delta$, we have

-and we obtain bounds on these two terms separately.
+and we proceed by obtaining bounds on these two terms separately.
 Analogously to the proof of Theorem~\ref{thm:undetectability}, the philosophy here is that the first term is `small' since it only contains those points which are misclassified by a slightly worse classifier, while the second term is small because only a small fraction of the sampled perturbations $s \in \mathbb{B}^n_\delta$ are sufficiently large to push the points across the decision boundary.

 To bound the first term of~\eqref{eq:supplementary:generalisation:undetectabilitySplitting}, we use the lower bound of Lemma~\ref{lem:supplementary:generalisation:sLowerBound} on $\sigma$ in terms of $d_S$ to show that the condition $\sigma(x) \leq t$ implies that $|d_S(x)| \leq \frac{t}{\sin\theta}$.
 From this, the set inclusion